Executive Secretariat

 Organization - CMTS

-Michelle Carns joined the U.S. Committee on the Marine Transportation System (CMTS) in 2022 where she serves as the Senior Advisor to the Supply Chain and Infrastructure Integrated Action Team, and the Resilience Integrated Action Team.
+Michelle Carns joined the U.S. Committee on the Marine Transportation System (CMTS) in 2022, serving as the Senior Advisor to the Supply Chain and Infrastructure Integrated Action Team, and the Resilience Integrated Action Team.

-Prior to CMTS, Michelle worked within the U.S. Coast Guard's Vessel Response Plan program for 18 years.
-Using Federal Regulations as guidelines, she was one of ten that reviewed thousands of vessels to ensure their compliance.
+Before CMTS, Michelle worked within the U.S. Coast Guard's Vessel Response Plan program for 18 years.
+Using Federal Regulations as guidelines, she was one of ten people who reviewed thousands of vessels to ensure their compliance.
 With compliance via an approval letter from the Coast Guard, these vessels were then allowed to transit U.S. waters.

 Michelle holds a Bachelor of Science in Marine Science and a Bachelor of Science in Environmental Science from Salisbury University and the University of Maryland Eastern Shore.

-Artic Marine Transportation and Maritime Innovative Science and Technology IATs Offshore Facilitation Team
+Arctic Marine Transportation, Maritime Innovative Science and Technology and Offshore Marine Transportation System IATs

 How To Get In Touch